Bothnian Bay: Extent

 The Luleå Deep is the deepest part of the bay, at 146 m, southeast of the town of Luleå.

 On the Finnish side the average depth is 30 m.
 The deepest part is near the island of Lönkytin, with a depth of 50 m.

 Isostatic rebound

 The bay lies in the area in Northern Europe where the ice was at its thickest during the last ice age.
 The Bay of Bothnia was under ice until the "Ancylus Lake" period (7500–6000 BC), when the ice sheet withdrew to the mountains of Northern Scandinavia.

 The land is now rising by post-glacial rebound at the highest rate in the Baltic Sea, at an estimated rate of 9 mm a year.

-Today the Bothnian Bay lies around 300 m higher than it did at the end of the Ice age.
+Today the Bothnian Bay lies around 300 m higher than it did at the end of the Last Ice Age.

 The local population has seen the sea retreating during their lifetimes from piers and boathouses, leaving them stranded on land.

 Some former islands such as Porsön and Hertsön near the city of Luleå are still called islands, but are now connected to the mainland.